 “Why?
-Is there something that bothering you?”
+Is there something that bothers you?”

 “That’s a difficult question to answer,” Anna replied.
-“Are you suggesting this to be in a real life game?”
+“Are you suggesting this to be in a real-life game?”

 “I state it’s the person who had taken on the quest to be the murder,” said Will.

 “Why?” asked Alex.
-“Wouldn’t the one who instigated or brought the quest attention to the person be also be considered part of the crime?”
+“Wouldn’t the one who instigated or brought the quest attention to the person also be considered part of the crime?”

-“But then where would the fine line between a game quest and reality be?
+“But where would the fine line between a game quest and reality be?
 If one just made the game for the players to choose the outcome of their lives, wouldn’t it be they would choose more in favor of their selfish desire or self-righteous act?”
-Alex addressed to the people around him.
+Alex addressed the people around him.

 “Kiyro.
 You’re here.”